Common Problems with the Volkswagen Golf

 Many drivers of the Mk6 Golf report knocking noises from the suspension, often caused by worn bushes.
 Other signs of suspension issues include difficulty steering, a less comfortable ride, and a drifting or pulling sensation when taking corners.

-The average price for repairing the front suspension bushes on a Volkswagen Golf is £212.55, while the average price for the rear bushes is £246.33.
+The average repair price for front suspension bushes on a Volkswagen Golf is £230.26.

 2. Fuel leaks